Boeing airplanes chief says considering 52 737s a month by 2018

 The company currently makes 42 737s a month and has set firm plans to lift the rate to 47 a month in 2017.

-Airbus Group SA (AIR.PA) also is studying raising output of its best-selling A320-family aircraft beyond the record level of 46 jets a month already targeted for 2016.
-A decision could come by year-end, Airbus Americas President Barry Eccleston told the Reuters Aerospace and Defense Summit.
+Airbus Group SA also is studying raising output of its best-selling A320-family aircraft beyond the record level of 46 jets a month already targeted for 2016.
+A decision could come by year-end, Airbus Americas President Barry Eccleston told the Reuters Aerospace and Defense Summit..

 Both companies have thousands of orders for the agile, fuel-efficient planes, which are immensely popular with low-cost airlines.
 In Boeing’s case, its backlog of 4,008 737 orders represents nearly eight years of production at current rates, meaning airlines must wait to get planes they order today.